56kyle/cookiecutter-robust-python/docs/maintenance.md

 ## Template Dependencies and Development Environment

 The `cookiecutter-robust-python` template repository is itself a project with dependencies needed for its development and maintenance.
-These include `cookiecutter`, the specific versions of the tools evaluated (to ensure compatibility and test against them), and maintenance-specific tools (like {Commitizen}`commitizen-documentation` for template versioning, {Nox}`nox-documentation` for template task automation, potentially testing frameworks for the template's functionality).
+These include `cookiecutter`, the specific versions of the tools evaluated (to ensure compatibility and test against them), and maintenance-specific tools (like {commitizen}`Commitizen` for template versioning, {nox}`Nox` for template task automation, potentially testing frameworks for the template's functionality).

 The template's `pyproject.toml` file at the **template repository root** lists these dependencies.